Food

 GET INVENTIVE ABOUT FOOD

-FOOD WASTE HANDLING
+COMPOST THE REAL FOOD WASTE

-Food waste should go back to the soil for more food production and close the loop of nutrients contained in them and not let it go to landfill.
-It accounts for about half of all rubbish sent to landfill.
-Food waste can be fed to chickens, composted, dug into the garden soil or give it to whoever can convert them to a fertiliser.
-Aim for no food waste going in the council collection bin!
-Check rewards for residents for some great savings on compost bins.
+Food waste should go back to the soil for more food production and to close the loop of nutrients contained in them.
+Food waste currently accounts for about half of all rubbish that is sent to landfill in Australia.
+Food waste can be fed to chickens, composted or dug into the garden soil.
+Aim for no food waste going in the council collection bin!Â

 Switch to Urban Food Production